 Output 1.2

-Regional preparatory meetings (RPMs) and final report of the RPMs
+Regional Preparatory Meetings (RPMs) and final reports of the RPMs

 Background and Implementation framework

 WTDC, through Resolution 31 (Rev. Dubai, 2014), instructs the Director of BDT to organize, within the financial limitations, one regional development conference or preparatory meeting per region for each of the six regions (Africa, Americas, Arab States, Asia-Pacific, CIS and Europe), in a reasonable time-frame, prior to the last meeting of TDAG and before the next WTDC, avoiding overlap with other relevant ITU-D meetings, and making full use of the regional offices to facilitate such conferences or meetings.